hikiuzrx/Skybell/README.md

 ### Queue Structure

-- **Queue Name**: `notifications`
+- **Queue Name**: `notification_queue`
 - **Job Types**:
   - `notification-job`: Delivers notifications to users
-  - `fcm-job`: Sends push notifications via Firebase

 ### Job Processing Workflow

 1. **Job Creation**
-   - Jobs are added to the queue with appropriate metadata
+   - Jobs are added to the queue with required metadata (clientId, users, payload)
-   - Priority can be set (1-5, where 1 is highest priority)
+   - Priority can be set (where lower numbers indicate higher priority)
    - Optional delay for scheduled notifications

 2. **Worker Processing**
    - `NotificationProcessor` picks up jobs from the queue
-   - Workers validate and prepare notifications for delivery
+   - Workers validate the job data and prepare notifications for delivery
-   - Workers maintain connection to Redis to track online status
+   - Workers use Redis to track user online/offline status

 3. **Delivery Logic**
-   - Online users: WebSocket delivery attempted first
+   - For online users: WebSocket delivery via Socket.IO
-   - Offline users with FCM tokens: Push notification sent
+   - For offline users with FCM tokens: Push notification via Firebase Cloud Messaging
-   - All notifications: Optional persistence to database
+   - All delivery is handled by the BullMQ worker, not directly by client applications

 4. **Retry Mechanism**
    - Failed jobs are automatically retried with exponential backoff
-   - Maximum retry count configurable (default: 3)
+   - Maximum retry count is configurable
    - Dead-letter queue for persistent failures

 ### Example BullMQ Job